 Pablo Martinez Monsivais, Associated Press

-"This is not a matter of hiding the ball," Obama said, well aware of criticism erupting at home.
+"And so this is not a matter of hiding the ball," Obama said.
 "I'm on record."

-Obama showed up at a nuclear security summit ready to clarify his caught-on-tape words even at the risk of overshadowing his message for a second day.
-He fielded a question but failed to address the presumptuousness of plotting 2013 strategy with Russia when, in fact, he must win election again for any of that to matter.
+Obama was prepared and eager to clarify his caught-on-tape words even at the risk of overshadowing his message for a second day about nuclear security efforts.
+In talking to reporters, however, he never answered a question about the presumptuous of plotting out 2013 strategy with Russia when, in fact, he must win election again for any of that to matter.

 For Russia, the issues of nuclear weapons reduction and the proposed missile shield are related.
 Russian fears of new U.S. missiles at its doorstep in Europe have helped to stymie further progress on nuclear arms reductions after a breakthrough agreement two years ago.